Configuring Basic macOS Management in Workspace ONE UEM

 - To unlock the device, enter

-Workspace ONE UEM supports a few different methods for delivering software to managed macOS devices.
-This section helps you to volume-purchase app licenses in Apple Business Manager, then assign them to enrolled devices in Workspace ONE UEM.
+Workspace ONE UEM offers two methods for delivering software to managed macOS devices.
+This section briefly discusses the methods available and guides you through the process of volume-purchasing app licenses in Apple Business Manager and assigning them to enrolled devices within Workspace ONE UEM.

 The following software delivery methods are available for macOS: